BartDuff/MarsupilamiAPI/README.md

 <strong># MarsupilamiAPI</strong>
-Api built with Node.js and MongoDB
+Api built with Node.js, Express.js and MongoDB

+run npm install to get all dependencies

 The API performs basic CRUD operations as well as adding new Friends to a Marsupilami's friend list